Xilinx/Vitis_Libraries/vision/docs/src/tutorial.rst

 Create and run a Vitis HLS project
 -----------------------------------

-In this step, we are going to create an HLS project by using the files provided in Vitis Library at this link: https://github.com/Xilinx/Vitis_Libraries/tree/main/vision/L1/examples/customconv.
+In this step, you will create an HLS project by using the files provided in Vitis Library at this link: https://github.com/Xilinx/Vitis_Libraries/tree/main/vision/L1/examples/customconv.
-The source files and script file are all located under this folder.
-Here we assume you have cloned the Vitis Libraries into */home/project/Vitis_Libraries* directory.
+The source files and script file are all located in this folder.
+It is assumed that you have cloned the Vitis Libraries into the ``/home/project/Vitis_Libraries`` directory.

-1. Go into the */home/project/Vitis_libraries/vision/L1/examples/customconv* folder and run below command to create the HLS project.
+1. Navigate to the ``/home/project/Vitis_libraries/vision/L1/examples/customconv`` folder and run the following command to create the HLS project.

 .. code:: c

 	make run CSIM=1 CSYNTH=1 COSIM=1

-By executing the command, it will run through project creation, C simulation, C synthesis, and Co-simulation flow.
+Executing this command will run through the project creation, C simulation, C synthesis, and Co-simulation flows.
 You can modify the parameter to skip certain steps.
-After the execution, console window will print out the verification results and show ***PASS*** at the end of simulation.
+After the execution, the console window will print out the verification results and show ***PASS*** at the end of simulation.

 .. code:: c